Research Interests

 Abstract

-Real-world decision-making problems involve Type 1 decision-dependent uncertainty, where the probability distribution of the stochastic process depends on the model decisions.
-However, few studies focus on two-stage stochastic programs with this type of endogenous uncertainty, and those that do lack general methodologies.
-We thus propose herein a general method for solving a class of these programs based on the transformation of random variables, a technique widely employed in probability and statistics.
-The proposed method is tailored to large-scale problems with discrete or continuous endogenous random variables.
-The random variable transformation allows the use of the sample average approximation (SAA) method, which provides optimality convergence guarantees under certain conditions.
-We show that, for some classical distributions, the proposed method reduces to solving mixed-integer linear or convex programs.
-Finally, we validate this method by applying it to a network design and facility-protection problem, considering distinct decision-dependent distributions for the random variables.
-Whereas most distributions result in a nonlinear nonconvex deterministic equivalent program, the proposed method solves mixed-integer linear programs in all cases.
-In addition, it produces attractive performance estimators for the SAA method in a reasonable computational time and outperforms the case in which the endogenous distribution defines a mixed-integer deterministic equivalent.
+Real-world decision-making problems often involve decision-dependent uncertainty, where the probability distribution of the random vector depends on the model decisions.
+Few studies focus on two-stage stochastic programs with this type of endogenous uncertainty, and those that do lack general methodologies.
+We propose a general method for solving a class of these programs based on random variable transformation, a technique widely employed in probability and statistics.
+The random variable transformation converts a stochastic program with endogenous uncertainty (original program) into an equivalent stochastic program with decision-independent uncertainty (transformed program), for which solution procedures are well-studied.
+Additionally, endogenous uncertainty usually leads to nonlinear nonconvex programs, which are theoretically intractable.
+Nonetheless, we show that, for some classical endogenous distributions, the proposed method yields mixed-integer linear or convex programs with exogenous uncertainty.
+We validate this method by applying it to a network design and facility-protection problem, considering distinct decision-dependent distributions for the random variables.
+While the original formulation of this problem is nonlinear nonconvex for most endogenous distributions, the proposed method transforms it into mixed-integer linear programs with exogenous uncertainty.
+We solve these transformed programs with the sample average approximation method.
+We highlight the superior performance of our approach compared to solving the original program in the case a mixed-integer linear formulation of this program exists.

 Keywords